alexandrazolushkina/IntelliJ/tracker_integration.md

 IntelliJ IDEA supports integration with the majority of existing issue trackers.
 It also allows you to connect to a generic issue tracker, if you require.

 The process of integration is rather simple and consists of 3 steps:
-1. Checking if a **Task Manager** plugin is installed.
+1. Checking if the **Task Manager** plugin is installed.
 This plugin is required if you want to work with tasks.
 2. Specifying connection details.
 3. (_Optionally_) Configuring automatic updates of issues from your issue tracker.